CISecurity/CCPA-Docs/docs/Configuration Guide.md

 | useSSL                 | Force the usage of SSL on the connection. |
 | trustServerCertificate | When using SSL, do *not* verify the server's certificate.|
 | serverSslCert          | Server's certificate in DER form, or server's CA certificate.
 Can be used in one of 3 forms:<br/><br/> `serverSslCert=/path/to/cert.pem`:  full path to certificate <br/><br/> `serverSslCert =classpath:relative/cert.pem`:  relative to current classpath <br/><br/> or as verbatim DER-encoded certificate string, starting with<br/> `------BEGIN CERTIFICATE-----`|

+An additional interactive value is `xccdf_org.cisecurity_value_repl.user`.
+This is the replication user, if utilized.

 **NOTES**